To provide a safe environment, resources and education to empower our community to reach their fullest potential through all life stages.

 How to Help

-You can help by volunteering your time to tutor our kids and adult learners, bag bread for Meals on Wheels, or help with a holiday program.
-You can support our programs by sponsoring and/or attending our events.
-For more information regarding volunteering, sponsoring events or donations, please visit nhpeoria.org or contact Brent Oest at firstname.lastname@example.org.
+You can help support Neighborhood House and our community by volunteering your time to tutor our kids and adult learners, mentoring and job coaching, bagging bread for Meals on Wheels, serving Sunday meals to local families or helping with a holiday program.
+You can also donate to one of our programs at nhpeoria.org.
+For more information regarding volunteering, sponsoring events or donations, please contact Brent Oest at firstname.lastname@example.org.

 1020 S. Matthew Street